 What’s the toughest way to see the best of Yorkshire for free?
 By taking on the Three Peaks, of course.
 This is for the brave – you’ll ascend three of the highest peaks in Yorkshire, all in one go.
-It starts at Pen-y-ghent which reaches 2,277 feet, then onto Ingleborough’s 2,372 feet and finally to Whernside at 2,145 feet.
+It starts at Pen-y-Ghent which reaches 2,277 feet, then onto Ingleborough’s 2,372 feet and finally to Whernside at 2,145 feet.
 If you do all three in under 12 hours, you’ll join the exclusive Three Peaks of Yorkshire Club, but with so much natural beauty to see, what’s the rush?

-The Yorkshire Three Peaks starts at Pen-y-ghent Cafe, Horton-in-Ribblesdale, North Yorkshire, BD24 0HE.
+The Yorkshire Three Peaks starts at Pen-y-Ghent Cafe, Horton-in-Ribblesdale, North Yorkshire, BD24 0HE.

-National Science & Media Museum
+The National Science & Media Museum

 The National Science & Media Museum isn’t just one of the best days out you can do for nowt in Yorkshire, it’s also the jewel in Bradford’s cultural crown.
 You can immerse yourself in the history of film, television and photography across seven floors, before looking into the future at the next big scientific and technological developments.
 Get lost in a mirror maze, explore the Wonderlab and explore the games lounge, where learning feels more like play.